Andy Toman: Management and coaching career

 In September 2000, he joined Spennymoor United as player-coach but left after one month.
 In October 2002, he joined Peterlee Newtown as player-manager.
-Toman steered the club away from relegation from the Northern League Division One winning four and drawing two of their final six games to overhaul Prudhoe Town after which Toman announced his resignation but, having received financial assurances from the club, had a change of heart and continued in charge.
-He finally left Peterlee in September 2004 stating that "I feel that I've taken the club as far as I can, plus I'm not enjoying it any more".
+Toman steered the club away from relegation from the Northern League Division One, winning four and drawing two of their final six games to overhaul Prudhoe Town after which Toman announced his resignation but, having received financial assurances from the club, had a change of heart and continued in charge.
+He finally left Peterlee in September 2004, stating that "I feel that I've taken the club as far as I can, plus I'm not enjoying it any more".

 His next appointment came in March 2005 when Durham City appointed him to the manager's post.
 However, he was relieved of the post in April 2005, with Toman describing himself as "flabbergasted" at the decision to replace him.

 In November 2005 he took the hotseat at Guisborough Town who were then bottom of the Northern League Division Two.
 After steering them away from the bottom of the table in the 2005–2006, and having a more promising season in 2006–2007, he resigned in April 2007.

 In May 2007 he was appointed to his current role as manager at Northallerton Town.
-Toman is employed as the football academy co-ordinator at Middlesbrough College.
+Toman is employed as the football academy coordinator at Middlesbrough College.
 In 2007 the college was awarded the title of best female football development centre in the country by the FA and Toman travelled to Wembley Stadium to receive the award.